 We invite you to use the curriculum and the results from our research.
 We have also provided other resources and links that we found helpful in understanding and teaching about climate change.

-This project was a joint effort between the School of Earth Sciences and the Stanford Teacher Education Program.
+This project was a joint effort between the School of Earth, Energy & Environmental Sciences and the Stanford Teacher Education Program.